GMOD/Apollo/docs/Configure.md

         ]
     }

 The `Username Password Authenticator` is the default method for storing username passwords, where databases are stored secured within the database.
-The `Remote User Authentication` method uses a separate Apache authorization proxy.
-This method is used by [the Galaxy Community](https://galaxyproject.org/admin/config/apache-external-user-auth/).
+The `Remote User Authentication` method uses a separate Apache authorization proxy, which is used by [the Galaxy Community](https://galaxyproject.org/admin/config/apache-external-user-auth/).
+Furthermore, users and groups can be inserted / updated via [web services](docs/Web_services.md), which are wrapped by the [Apollo python library](https://pypi.org/project/apollo/).

 ### URL modifications